cosmos/ibc-go/docs/ibc/proto-docs.md

 <a name="ibc.applications.fee.v1.QueryReceiveFeeRequest"></a>

 ### QueryReceiveFeeRequest
-QueryReceiveRequestFee is the request type for quering the receive fee
+QueryReceiveFeeRequest is the request type for querying the receive fee

 | Field | Type | Label | Description |